EdoardoMor/LARS/README.md

 cmake -B build .
 ```
 * This will generate a project file in the build folder, open it.
-* Compile the plug-in with your favorite IDE and run it!
+* Compile the plug-in with your favorite IDE (we tested it only on VSCommunity and XCode) and run it!

 ## Functionalities
 * Load your drum tracks: